MaidarVAlor/Congregation-MC/README.md

 the Congregation MC is a sound pack that resembles the [popular Geometry Dash meme, the Congregation Jumpscare](https://www.youtube.com/watch?v=3XesMzhRg_g). in this pack, there is a chance of getting jumpscared by the song's drop sequence.

+starting from version **v1.1**, visual jumpscare appears when trying to wear carved pumpkin.

 ### features
 it's just 1 feature... it's made to jumpscare. there is a chance that the song will play. all the other songs (except the music disks) are _MUTED_.